User Guide

 For avanced users only.

-1. URL Configuration: Point the SidecarT board to your web server’s Atari ST database by setting the FLOPPY_DB_URL parameter.
+1. URL Configuration: Point the Multi-device to your web server’s Atari ST database by setting the FLOPPY_DB_URL parameter.
 The board expects a folder named db and a file for each alphabet letter and number.
 Each of these files in Comma Separated Values (CSV) format contains the list of disk files urls.
 See Set up your own HTTP server for your Atari ST database.

 2. HTTPS Limitation: